-On the whole, 2020 was an unprecedented and particularly challenging year following the onset of the COVID-19 pandemic, which significantly affected each of our businesses and how we operate, albeit in different ways and magnitudes.
-We believe our financial results demonstrate our ability to effectively leverage our TriMas Business Model, working across our businesses with a high degree of connectivity to respond to changing market conditions.
-We capitalized on opportunities where market demand was high, while also taking swift actions where market demand was sharply reduced.
-In 2020, we experienced year-over-year overall growth in sales, driven by robust organic growth in our Packaging segment and from acquisitions, which were partially offset by significant sales decreases in our Aerospace and Specialty Products segments, where we took proactive realignment actions to mitigate the effects of lower demand from the pandemic as much as practical.
+We believe our 2021 financial results demonstrate our ability to effectively leverage our TriMas Business Model, working across our businesses with a high degree of connectivity to respond to changing market conditions, including the ongoing challenges presented by the COVID-19 pandemic.
+We have capitalized on opportunities where market demand was high, while also taking swift actions where market demand was sharply reduced.
+We have continued to take proactive realignment actions to mitigate the effects of lower demand from the COVID-19 pandemic as much as practical, while at the same time growing our businesses through organic new products as well as via bolt-on acquisitions.

-Looking forward, we believe there will be a continued period of uncertainty related to demand levels for our products, whether it be when new aircraft builds will ramp-up that require our fasteners or engineered products, if industrial production will increase over the lower 2020 levels that may require our cylinder or closure products, and how long and at what rate the recent high demand will continue for our dispenser and closure product applications that help fight the spread of germs.
-We expect to continue to mitigate, as much as practical, the impact of lower volumes in the most challenged end markets, executing realignment actions as necessary so we are positioned to gain operating leverage when these end markets begin to recover.
-We believe we remain well positioned to capitalize on the recovery of the aerospace and industrial markets, as well as available market growth opportunities.
-We believe the availability and effectiveness of vaccines, as well as continued measures intended to control the spread of the virus, are among the most significant factors that could impact demand for our products.
+Looking forward, we believe there will be a continued period of uncertainty related to demand levels for our products, whether it be when production rates for new aircraft builds, which require our fasteners and engineered products, will ramp-up, or whether general industrial activity will continue to increase toward pre-pandemic levels.
+We expect to continue to mitigate, as much as practical, the impact of low volumes in the most challenged end markets, executing realignment actions as necessary so we are positioned to gain operating leverage when these end markets recover.
+We believe we remain well positioned to capitalize on the recovery of the aerospace market, just as we have with the improvement in the industrial markets in the back half of 2021, as well as capture available market growth opportunities.
+We believe the continued effectiveness of vaccines, as well as continued measures intended to control the spread of the virus and future variants thereof, are among the most significant factors that could impact demand for our products.

 As a result of continued uncertainties resulting from the COVID-19 pandemic, and their potential impact to our future results of operations, as well as to TriMas' market capitalization, we may record additional cash and non-cash charges related to further realignment actions, as well for uncollectible customer account balances, excess inventory and idle production equipment.
-At this time, we are not able to practically estimate the extent or amount of any such potential cash and non-cash charges.
+At this time, we are not able to estimate the extent or amount of any such potential cash and non-cash charges.

-At present, we believe our capital structure is strong and that we have sufficient headroom under our financial covenants, and ample cash and available liquidity under our revolving credit facility, to meet our debt service, capital expenditure and other short-term and long-term obligations for the foreseeable future.
+Following the issuance of our 2029 Senior Notes and the amendment of our Credit Agreement in 2021, we believe our capital structure remains strong and that we have sufficient headroom under our financial covenants, and ample cash and available liquidity under our revolving credit facility, to meet our debt service, capital expenditure and other short-term and long-term obligations for the foreseeable future, as well as dividends and share repurchases.